 Minaj repeatedly tried to obtain a license to release “I’m Sorry” on her then-forthcoming album “Queen.”
 But Chapman, well known in the music industry for denying requests to sample her songs, turned Minaj down several times.

 Both sides seem to agree on these basic facts, but they part ways on what happened next.
-Chapman alleges that Minaj, unhappy with Chapman’s decision to deny her a license, leaked the song to New York DJ Flexmaster Flex, who played it on his radio show.
+Chapman alleges that Minaj, unhappy with Chapman’s decision to deny her a license, leaked the song to New York DJ Funkmaster Flex, who played it on his radio show.

-Minaj claims that while she had originally planned to send a copy to Flexmaster Flex, she had a “change of heart” at the last minute.
+Minaj claims that while she had originally planned to send a copy to Funkmaster Flex, she had a “change of heart” at the last minute.
 While it’s clear that someone leaked the unreleased demo, Minaj swears it wasn’t her.